AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Description:** Directory for archived (which means zipped) studies
 ## **workspaces**
 - **Type:** Dictionary
-- **Default value:** Empty Dictionary
+- **Default value:** {}
 - **Description:** Different workspaces where the application expects to find studies.
 Keys = Folder names, Values = WorkspaceConfig object.
 Such an object has 4 fields:
-  - groups: List of groups corresponding to the workspace (default Empty List)
+  - groups: List of groups corresponding to the workspace (default [])
   - path: Path of the workspace (default Path())
   - filter_in: List of regex.
 If a folder does not contain a file whose name matches one of the regex , it's not scanned (default [".*"])
   - filter_out: List of regex.
-If a folder contains any file whose name matches one of the regex, it's not scanned (default Empty List)
+If a folder contains any file whose name matches one of the regex, it's not scanned (default [])

-*NB: If a directory is to be ignored by the watcher, place a file named AW_NO_SCAN inside*
+> NOTE: If a directory is to be ignored by the watcher, place a file named AW_NO_SCAN inside

 Examples:
 ```